This means that you have been accepted for this course.

 Failure to respond to the AS12C and AS12 letters promptly will delay the despatch of your Welcome Guide.

-The pack will be sent to your home address so it is important that you notify both UCAS and the Admissions and Access Service of any change to your contact details.
+The Welcome Guide will be sent to your home address so it is important that you notify both UCAS and the Admissions and Access Service of any change to your contact details.

 Your Welcome Guide will contain your username (student number) and password.
 You will be able to use these to login to your new Queen’s email address.
 Please check on a regular basis as the University and your academic department will use this to send you crucial information that you need to know before arriving.